koluris/HP-PRO-X2-612-G2-OpenCore/README.md

 # HP-PRO-X2-612-G2-OpenCore (<a href="https://naden.co">https://naden.co</a>)
-Attempt to install macOS Sonoma on a 12" HP Pro X2 tablet
+Successful attempt to run macOS Sonoma on a 12" HP Pro X2 tablet

 ### Overall
-So far the build is awesome, cold boot time to Mac in 16 seconds!
+So far the build is awesome, cold boot time to Mac in 19 seconds!

 ### Specifications
 * Processor: Core i5-7Y54 1.2GHz (Turbo Boost up to 3.2GHz)